jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 #######
 # Function to compute the mean (average) of a list of values
-Function COMPUTE_MEAN(valuesArray):
+Function COMPUTE_MEAN(valuesList:

-    If valuesArray is empty:
+    If valuesList is empty:
-        Raise Error "valuesArray parameter cannot be null or empty"
+        Raise Error "valuesList parameter cannot be null or empty"

     sumAccumulator = 0
-    For each value in valuesArray:
+    For each value in valuesList:
         sumAccumulator = sumAccumulator + value

     # Return the average (sum divided by the number of values we accumulated)
-    Return sumAccumulator / (Number of values in valuesArray)
+    Return sumAccumulator / (Number of values in valuesList)

 #######
 # Function to compute the sum of squared differences from the mean
-Function COMPUTE_SQUARE_OF_DIFFERENCES(valuesArray, mean):
+Function COMPUTE_SQUARE_OF_DIFFERENCES(valuesList, mean):

-    If valuesArray is empty:
+    If valuesList is empty:
-        Raise Error "valuesArray parameter cannot be null or empty"
+        Raise Error "valuesList parameter cannot be null or empty"

     squareAccumulator = 0
-    For each value in valuesArray:
+    For each value in valuesList:
         difference = value - mean
         squareOfDifference = difference * difference
         squareAccumulator = squareAccumulator + squareOfDifference